Boat Owner And Skipper Training (BOAST) Program

 To learn more about the qualifications and obligations required to participate in this program, go to "Forms" under the Portal on the website and click "BOAST Program Application.
 For additional information, contact BOASTchair@owsa.net

 Applying for the BOAST Program: Click "Forms" on the owsa.net website Portal.
+Remember you must be a member to login to OWSA.net and access the member Portal.

 Applications should be submitted to BOASTchair@owsa.net between December 15 and February 15 with participation to start March 1 and continue until March 1 two years later.